dkfbasel/vuex-i18n/readme.md

 ```

-Dynamic parameters that can be passed to the transslation method in the form of
+Dynamic parameters that can be passed to the translation method in the form of
 key/value pairs.

 ```javascript